What is instalment?

 Loan repayment cycle

 Loan repayment can be made in instalments, either on a monthly, quarterly or yearly basis.
-Any day of the month, as agreed with your lender, can be the due date for your repayment.
+Any day of the month, as agreed with your bank, can be the due date for your repayment.

 Loan instalment methods in Singapore